Ravaelles/Filterable/README.md

-# Filtering eloquent records for Laravel 5.*
+# Filtering and searching Eloquent records for Laravel 5.*

 [![Software License][ico-license]](LICENSE.md)

-Package to handle filtering of records in Laravel 5.*.
-Allows easy defining of filtering and includes blade template command.
+Package to handle filtering of records in Laravel 5.*, ready to work with MongoDB.

+Define filters easily.
+Save time by using provided bootstrap view which displays all the filters and properly styles select elements (and far more!).
+Oh, and there's also a nice search box, too! :)

 ## Install